mrlt8/docker-wyze-bridge/README.md

 ## What's Changed in v2.9.6

 - FIX: Connection to camera would get stuck and not come back on it's own until the webui was opened.
-Thanks@vipergts450 and @g13092! (#1234) (#1240)
+Thanks @vipergts450 and @g13092! (#1234) (#1240)
 - FIX: Regression introduced in v2.9.5 where AAC audio sources would not work (#1241) Thanks @rspierenburg!
+- Home Assistant FIX: Regression introduced in v2.9.5 where MQTT was not setting up automatically. (#1247)
-- Home Assistant FIX: check if path exists when migrating HA config #1242
+- Home Assistant FIX: check if path exists when migrating HA config (#1242)
+- Home Assistant NEW: Disable MQTT by setting MQTT to `false` (#1232)
 - NEW: Ability to read credentials from Docker Secrets.
 Thanks @cliaz! (#1244)
   - Supported variables: `WYZE_EMAIL`, `WYZE_PASSWORD`, `API_ID`,`API_KEY`, `WB_USERNAME`, `WB_PASSWORD`, and `WB_API`